Baedeker: Karl Baedeker

 While the concept of a travel guide-book already existed (Baedeker emulated the style of English guide-books published by John Murray), Baedeker innovated in including detailed information on routes, travel and accommodation.

 Karl Baedeker had three sons, Ernst, Karl and Fritz and after his death each, in turn, took over the running of the firm.

 Ernst Baedeker

 1859−1861: Following the death of Karl Baedeker, his eldest son Ernst Baedeker (1833−1861) became the head of the firm.
 After his training as a bookseller in Braunschweig, Leipzig and Stuttgart, he had spent some time at the English publishing house "Williams & Norgate" in London.
-On New Year's Day, 1859, he had joined his father's publishing firm as a partner and just ten months later he was running it on his own.
+On New Year's Day, 1859, he joined his father's publishing firm as a partner and just ten months later he was running it on his own.